alexdarbyshire/alexdarbyshire.com/content/posts/kubernetes-log-alchemy-seq-fluent-bit/index.md

 ![Install Fluent Bit using Helm](3-install-fluent-bit-using-helm.png)

-*Screenshot above shows output when Fluent Bit was already installed, it is very similar to the fresh install output and commands used remain the same*
+*Screenshot above shows output when Fluent Bit was already installed, it is very similar to the fresh install's output and the commands used remain the same*

 #### Update Nginx Deployment Manifest to use Custom Fluent Bit Parser
 To do this, we add an annotation to our Nginx's deployments pod template which is in `deploy/hugo-cloudflared.yaml`